 A Green Recovery for a Resilient Future

 The COVID-19 pandemic has caused the major economic crisis of our times, including massive job losses and increasing inequalities, the extent of which is still unknown.
 At the same time, the global health crisis is inseparable from increasing environmental degradation exemplified by biodiversity loss and climate change.
-Thus, the pandemic underscores the nexus of environmental health and societal well-being, calling for a rapid change towards more resilient, green and inclusive development models.
+Thus, the pandemic underscores the nexus of environmental health and societal well-being, calling for a rapid change towards more resilient, green, and inclusive development models.

-According to the OECD, for governments to pursue and realize a truly Green Recovery they must prioritise investments towards ambitious climate, environmental, and social goals that support a safe and equitable climate future for all.
-Governments must also simultaneously avoid the temptation to spend public funds on technologies and industries of the past that have no place in a safe and healthy planet—sectors like fossil fuels, resource extraction, harmful agriculture, and unsustainable infrastructure must be avoided wherever possible—and instead focus on innovations and transformations for agriculture, transport, energy, and industry.
+According to the OECD, for governments to pursue and realize a truly Green Recovery, they must prioritize investments towards ambitious climate, environmental, and social goals that support a safe and equitable climate future for all.
+Governments must simultaneously avoid the temptation to spend public funds on technologies and industries of the past that have no place in a safe and healthy planet—sectors like fossil fuels, resource extraction, harmful agriculture, and unsustainable infrastructure must be avoided wherever possible—and instead focus on innovations and transformations for agriculture, transport, energy, and industry.